 Closing costs often include credit checks, loan origination and processing fees, attorney’s fees, home inspections and appraisals, and points (up front fees paid to get a lower interest rate on a mortgage), among others.
 On average, closing costs range just over 3 to 6% of the purchase price.
 For example, closing costs on a $200,000 home could add up to $6000 or more.

-Once again, when you build with Madison Homebuilders, these are costs that you do not have to pay.
-We pay the allowable, standard closing costs on your loan!
+When you build with Madison Homebuilders, these are costs that we help you pay.
+We pay up to $5,000 towards your closing costs!
 That’s thousands of dollars more that you get to keep in your pocket.
 Some builders leave you responsible for this large cost.
 We prefer to just leave you your keys.

 As you can see, all these costs add up quickly.
 With other homebuilders, this means more cash out of your pocket before you can start enjoying your new home.
 We don’t think that’s right.